What's A Multiple Marker Screening?

 What's the multiple marker screening, and when is it performed?

 Make sure not to procrastinate!
 This test can only be accurately performed between 15 and 20 weeks of pregnancy, and all it requires is a blood drawing.
 The triple screen can also detect whether your pregnancy is further along than previously thought.
-And, if you’re beginning to suspect you might be eating for more than just two, this test will be able to tell you just how many buns you have in that oven!
+And, if you’re beginning to suspect you might be eating for more than just two, this test will be able to tell you just how many babies you're growing inside!